Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Related work and discussion

-\paragraph{Semantic parsing and structured prediction.} Some recent semantic parsing works have explicitly provided output constraints using abstract syntax trees (AST) and enforcing type constraints~\cite{yin2017syntactic,krishnamurthy2017neural,xiao2016sequence,dong2016logical}. \citet{krishnamurthy2017neural} note that enforcing type constraints during training not only prevents invalid outputs but also improves generalization, supporting our results.
-Structured prediction spans applications including speech~\cite{zhang2013denoising}, vision~\cite{mueller2013semantic}, and medical diagnosis~\cite{jagannatha2016structured}.
-Many approaches use graphical models (on top of neural models) for enforcing validity, e.g. HMMs and CRFs in OCR and sequence tagging~\cite{kassel1995comparison,huang2015bidirectional}.
-These approaches typically require carefully engineering the graphical model to integrate with a neural component and do not consider the simplicity benefits of composition. \citet{mostajabi2018regularizing} have a similar goal of squeezing more information out of structured output spaces.
-However, we utilize unlabeled output data and use the frozen denoiser in the final model, improving OOD generalization.
-Since we do denoising autoencoding, we use the entire denoiser (instead of half) to correct outputs.
+These approaches typically require careful engineering to integrate the graphical model with a neural component and do not consider the simplicity benefits of composition. \citet{mostajabi2018regularizing} have a similar goal of squeezing more information out of structured output spaces.
+However, we also use unlabeled output data and leverage the frozen denoiser to improve OOD generalization.
+Since we perform denoising autoencoding, we use the entire denoiser (instead of half) to correct outputs.
 Work on approximate inference for structured prediction~\cite{tu2019benchmarking} model the energy scoring and inference processes jointly, which is possibly complex to learn.
 We learn the denoiser (which like an inference algorithm in this comparison) separately on unlabeled outputs.
-Composing \emph{simplifies} the base predictor for OOD improvements.
+Composing \emph{simplifies} the base predictor for improved generalization.

 \paragraph{Semi-supervised learning.} Like semi-supervised learning, composed fine-tuning leverages large amounts of unlabeled data through the pre-trained denoiser.
 However, semi-supervised learning works typically use unlabeled \emph{input} data~\cite{tarvainen2017mean,miyato2018virtual,shu2018dirtt,berthelot2019mixmatch}, whereas we have ``unlabeled'' outputs.
-In classification, unlabeled outputs can help with handling label shift~\cite{lipton2018labelshift,azizzadenesheli2019reglabel}, but otherwise there is very little output structure.
-If both unlabeled inputs and outputs are available, our method is complementary with semi-supervised methods.
+In classification, unlabeled outputs can help with handling label shift~\cite{lipton2018labelshift,azizzadenesheli2019reglabel}, but otherwise there is no output structure.
+If both unlabeled inputs and outputs are available, our method is complementary with these semi-supervised methods.